ens-emily/ensembl-docs/glossary/contiguous_gene_split.md

 ---
 word: "Contiguous gene split"
-definition: "Paralogues where one of them has been split partway along, but where the fragments of the gene are within 1Mb of each other on the same chromosome strand." related terms: paralogues, orthologues, homologues
+definition: "Pairs of genes in a species that occur together in the same tree, but are actually two halves of the same gene split partway along, where the fragments of the gene are within 1Mb of each other on the same chromosome strand." related terms: paralogues, homologues, putative_gene_split

 ---